Subhangi-G/PyBer_Analysis/README.md

 Adjust the fare per ride so that people living in the rural and suburban are encouraged to use pyber rideshare.

 3. The chart shows fluctuations in urban areas over time.\
-In order to flatten the curve, to meet demands while optimizing revenue high, design a dynamic fare per ride depending upon the volume of service requests, and avaliable drivers in urban cities.
+In order to flatten the curve, to meet demands while optimizing revenue, design a dynamic fare per ride depending upon the volume of service requests, and avaliable drivers in urban cities.